edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_1.md

     - Layer 2: Data Link Layer [information name: frame].
 Receive layer 3 data packet, then encapsulate the packet into frame for transmission.
         - Layer 2 can **perform error detection** on data frames, as it has a FCS (Frane Check Sequence) field at the end of the data frame.
             - FCS field contains a value that is calculated by CRC algorithm, the output of the algo is sent by the sender and checked again the value calculated by receiver
+            - Whole high level flow:
+                - Sender: Data -> CRC calculate -> sender FCS hash created
+                - Receiver: Data -> CRC calculate -> receiver FCS bash created and compared with sender FCS.
                 - If FCS Check fails = receiver dumps data frame = gives CRC error, frames are lost, input error count increases!!
         - **MAC Address = physical address = hardware address**
             - MAC Address is 48 bits long = 24 bits Verdor Code/ OUI/ Organizationally Unique Identifier + 24 bits Vendor Assigned Code
             - Find MAC Address in cmd console: `arp -a`